Supplier Quality Management Software: The Full Supplier Lifecycle from Qualification to Corrective Action

 Supplier quality management is a regulatory obligation in every major regulated industry framework, not an operational best practice.
 Each framework names specific requirements that the supplier quality management system must satisfy.

-21 CFR Part 820.50 — Medical Device Manufacturer Purchasing Controls
+QMSR and ISO 13485 Section 7.4 — Medical Device Manufacturer Purchasing Controls

-21 CFR Part 820.50, carried forward in the QMSR effective February 2026, requires that each medical device manufacturer establish and maintain procedures to ensure that all purchased or otherwise received products and services conform to specified requirements.
-The regulation requires that each manufacturer establish and maintain the type and extent of control to be exercised over products, services, suppliers, contractors, and consultants based on the effect of the purchased or otherwise received products and services on the quality of finished devices.
+The Quality Management System Regulation (QMSR), which amended 21 CFR Part 820 by replacing the legacy Quality System (QS) Regulation requirements with a framework incorporating ISO 13485:2016 by reference, is the current governing regulation for medical device manufacturers in the United States, having officially gone into effect on February 2, 2026.
+Under QMSR, medical device manufacturers must comply with ISO 13485 Section 7.4, which requires that each manufacturer establish and maintain procedures to ensure that all purchased or otherwise received products and services conform to specified requirements.
+The regulation requires that each manufacturer establish and maintain the type and extent of control exercised over products, services, suppliers, contractors, and consultants based on the effect of the purchased or otherwise received products and services on the quality of finished devices.
 Suppliers of critical components or services must be evaluated and selected on the basis of their ability to meet specified requirements, and records of acceptable suppliers must be maintained.
+ISO 13485 Section 7.4 explicitly requires supplier re-evaluation at defined intervals — not just initial qualification.

-21 CFR Part 211.84 and 211.122 — Pharmaceutical Raw Material Controls
+21 CFR Part 211.84 and 211.80(a) — Pharmaceutical Raw Material Controls

 21 CFR Part 211.84 requires that representative samples of each shipment of each lot of components, drug product containers, and closures be collected, tested, or examined, and approved or rejected before use.
 Part 211.84 also requires that samples be collected from supplier containers using validated sampling procedures, with the identity of each supplier’s lot established before release.
-21 CFR Part 211.122 requires that written procedures describe the receipt, identification, storage, handling, sampling, testing, and approval or rejection of components and drug product containers and closures.
+21 CFR Part 211.80(a) requires that written procedures describe the receipt, identification, storage, handling, sampling, testing, and approval or rejection of components and drug product containers and closures.
 Together, these provisions require a supplier qualification record that documents why each supplier was approved, what testing or examination is required on each shipment, and what conditions would result in a supplier’s removal from the Approved Supplier List.

-ISO 9001 Section 8.4 — Externally Provided Processes, Products, and Services
+ISO 9001:2015 Section 8.4 — Externally Provided Processes, Products, and Services

 The Full Supplier Quality Lifecycle in eLeaP: Seven Stages from Identification to Disqualification